jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 The game was crashing when I attempted to move the entire column (two or more cards) to another column.

 If you're prepared for this, you can have the debugger ready and step through the code yourself.
-Another way to debug a crash like is to take a core dump (), and load it with
+Another way to debug a crash like is to take a core dump (see below), and load it with

 `gdb ./solitaire core.1000.5629.1593719583`